robinsonbrz/django-orm-mastery/README.md

 ```
 ### 72. SQL – Return all objects from a single table

+A queryset is almost a list of objects

 SQL – Return all objects from a single table

 ```python